-One plausible explanation regarding our conflicting results is the confusion regarding the experimental procedure and materials for participants in our active intervention condition.
-Primarily, our qualitative free-response section indicated that a significant portion of participants in our active intervention condition did not fully understand the instructions necessary.
-Considering the complexity and numerical engagement necessary to participate, a lack of understanding could blunt the impact of the intervention.
-Furthermore, if participants in our active intervention exhibited confusion, while participants in our passive intervention did not, as they had much simpler instructions, that would be a confounding variable when attempting to determine if active instruction is superior for communicating on UHC as compared to passive instruction.
+One plausible explanation regarding the lack of evidence for our hypothesis was confusion regarding the experimental procedure and materials for participants in our active intervention condition.
+Our free-response section indicated that approximately 10% of the participants in our active intervention condition did not fully understand the instructions necessary.
+Plausibly, a lack of understanding could blunt the impact of the intervention.
+Furthermore, if participants in our active intervention exhibited confusion, while participants in our passive intervention did not that would be a confounding variable when attempting to determine if active instruction is superior for communicating on UHC as compared to passive instruction.

-A significant portion of our participants had expressed difficulties with the experimental protocol and materials.
-This adds avoidable stochasticity to our data and hinders reproducibility.
-Therefore, the single largest priority in moving from Study 1 to Study 2 was improving the experimental design and materials.
-Executing a pseudo-replication of the study, with a protocol that is designed to reduce confusion would significantly reduce potential confounding variables.
-Additionally, our control condition in Study 1 was an uninformative control, which is not necessarily a realistic comparison point regarding commonly available information on UHC.
-Thus, the second priority was to alter our control condition to reflect the messaging more accurately on UHC that is already available to improve external validity.
+For Study 2, we prioritized improving our experimental materials.
+We also planned to use contemporary infographics from the WHO as a ‘passive’ intervention instead of a uninformative control.
+Using contemporary messaging improves external validity by allowing us to compare against an already assumedly effective intervention.

 Study 2